 The cost of insurance is fully covered for Whiting School doctoral students if they elect to use the Aetna plan.
 Whiting School master’s students on the Aetna plan will be required to pay the first $500 ($250 per semester) towards the mandatory health insurance fee.
 The remainder of the fee will be covered by the School of Engineering.

-Part-time, degree-seeking and nonresident graduate students are not required to provide proof of health insurance with the exception of international students on J-1 status who must meet U.S. Department of State requirements (provided by the Office of International Students and Scholars Services).
+Part-time, degree-seeking (including all Engineering for Professionals (EP)) students and nonresident graduate students are not required to provide proof of health insurance with the exception of international students on J-1 status who must meet U.S. Department of State requirements (provided by the Office of International Students and Scholars Services).
 Nonresident students are eligible, however, to purchase the Aetna plan at their own expense.

 At the discretion of the Homewood graduate program, a graduate student may retake a course, but the grade from the initial effort will remain on the transcript.
 This applies whether the initial effort occurred while the student was an undergraduate student or a graduate student.